When Standard Trailers Won't Do

 Flatbed Service Options

-• Contract Flatbed: Pre-negotiated rates and committed capacity on your regular open-deck lanes.
-Protects pricing through seasonal demand spikes and driver shortages.
+• Contract Flatbed — Negotiated rates and committed capacity on regular lanes.

 Flatbed Shipping FAQs